Calling all documentary fans

-This eBook compiles a carefully curated selection of our best interviews with some of the most talented documentary directors from around the world, each with different (and sometimes conflicting) approaches and opinions.
+This carefully curated selection of our best interviews features some of the most talented documentary directors from around the world, each filmmaker each with different (and sometimes conflicting) approaches and opinions.
 It will change how you think about documentaries and whether there’s any “right” way to make them.

 “7R is the rare site that still writes about movies with equal amounts of passion, detail, knowledge and love.
 Every piece is its own little treasure of revelations, reevaluations, and discoveries.
 7R has made me rethink movies — or actors — more than once, and thus enriched my movie experiences more than any other outlet today.” – Per M. Mjølkeråen